 Zachary Mowitz, cello

-A native of Princeton, NJ, Zachary Mowitz made his solo debut with the Philadelphia Orchestra in July, 2018.
-He recently graduated from the Curtis Institute of Music, where he studied with Carter Brey and Peter Wiley and served as principal cello of the Curtis Symphony Orchestra.
-During the 2018/19 season, Zachary performed as a member of the Indianapolis Symphony Orchestra and appeared as Guest Principal Cello for the Colorado Music Festival Orchestra.
+A native of Princeton, NJ, Zachary Mowitz made his solo debut with the Philadelphia Orchestra in July, 2018 as winner of the Greenfield Competition.
+He graduated from the Curtis Institute of Music in 2019, where he studied with Carter Brey and Peter Wiley and served as principal cello of the Curtis Symphony Orchestra.
+During the 2018/19 season, Zachary played in the Indianapolis Symphony Orchestra, and the Colorado Music Festival Orchestra as Guest Principal Cello.
+He will be performing at the Marlboro Music Festival in 2021.